jenniewillson/trainiacs/README.md

 - Shows a range of photos of interest to users
 - Responsive and flexible - so different images can be swapped in and out over time
+- Purposefully designed in the style of a noticeboard - not lining images up as they will all be likely different shapes and sizes when users submit and this allows flexibility for that
 - Photo description avaialble on hover

 ### Contact form